Zach's Zoomer

 Zach's Zoomer is a wooden roller coaster at Michigan's Adventure in Muskegon, Michigan.
 Zach's Zoomer was manufactured by Custom Coasters International.
 It opened in 1994 and is targeted toward younger audiences.
 Zach's Zoomer was named after Roger Jourden's grandson and former General Manager Camille Jourden-Mark's son, Zach Mark.

 The roller coaster is a family coaster and is designed to be the first step to the larger coasters.
-It doesn't have sudden drops or high speeds.
+It does not have sudden drops or high speeds.
 It is one of three wooden roller coasters in the park and is an ACE Coaster Classic.

-The layout is the same as the old John Allen-designed kiddie wooden coasters like Woodstock Express at sister parks Kings Island, Kings Dominion, and Carowinds.
+The layout is the same as the old John Allen-designed kiddie wooden coasters like Woodstock Express at Kings Island, Kings Dominion, and Carowinds.

 Zach's Zoomer is one of only two roller coasters at Michigan's Adventure with manual brakes.
 Brakes must be opened and closed with buttons.
 The only other roller coaster with manual brakes is the Wolverine Wildcat.